 The internal auditors' primary line of reporting is to the chairman of the Audit Committee and to the Group Financial Controller on administrative matters.
-The results of the Internal Audit Department's findings will also be shared with the external auditors to assist them in their audit planning and also for them to perform further checks on the areas identified that requires improvement.
+The results of the Internal Audit Department's findings are also shared with the external auditors to assist them in their audit planning and also for them to perform further checks on the areas identified that require improvement.